 The Complete Chargeback Management Guide

 VERIFI

 Table of Contents

-The Root of the Problem .3
+The Root of the Problem 3

-The Broken Chargeback Process -5
+The Broken Dispute Process 5

-The Face of Chargebacks6-: 13
+The Face of Transaction Disputes6- -13

-Issuer and Merchant Perspectives 14
+Issuer and Merchant Perspectives .14

-Chargebacks: The Merchant's Perspective15-: 16
+No Shortage of Pain for the Merchant15- -16

-Chargebacks: The Issuer's Perspective17-: 18
+Chargebacks: The Issuer's Perspective17- -18

-How Can You Prevent Chargebacks?
-19
+How Can You Prevent Chargebacks? .19

 Foundational Process Improvement 20

-Checklist to Improve the Chargeback Process 21
+Checklist to Improve the Chargeback Process .21

-Altering the Chargeback Process 22
+Preventing Transaction Disputes 22

-Introducing a Total Chargeback Management System 23
+Introducing a Total Chargeback Management System .23

 The Root of the Problem Despite significant global payment innovation, merchants are at the mercy of an antiquated transaction dispute process.
-When the transaction dispute system was institutionalized, it was intended for issuers to provide relief for their customers when they felt they were being improperly charged for a product and/or service.
+When the transaction dispute system was institutionalized, it was intended for issuers to provide relief for their customers when they felt they were being improperly charged for a product and/ or service.
 40+ years later, the transaction dispute process hasn't changed much.
 What has changed is the sheer volume of disputes being pushed through this process.
 The many faces of transaction disputes have created a complex, expensive and aggressive problem for merchants and issuers alike.
 It starts with the cardholder initiating a dispute with the bank for a number of possible reasons.
 The bank lacks the information needed to resolve the cardholder's concerns, and the issuer's only recourse is to escalate the dispute.
-The merchant doesn't learn about the dispute until it becomes a chargeback!
-First-party and true fraud volume has increased too.
+Often the merchant doesn't learn about the dispute until it becomes a chargeback!
+First-party and true fraud volume has increased, too.
 Unscrupulous cardholders have learned how to manipulate the system to cheat merchants out of products, services, and unsubstantiated refunds.
 This guide will show you how reducing transaction dispute volume and altering the process can yield immediate and significant profit improvements.
-However, it requires a unified approach to dispute management that includes fixes to customer service, marketing, and e-commerce -- PLUS a multi-layered defense in-depth fraud strategy AND improved issuer - merchant collaboration.
+It requires a unified approach to dispute management that includes improvements to customer service, marketing, and e-commerce solutions -- PLUS a multi-layered defense, in-depth fraud strategy AND improved issuer-merchant collaboration.

 When thinking about transaction disputes, it helps to understand the flaws in the process as well as the costs that compound every step of the way.

-TIME •
+TIME +

 The Broken Dispute Process

 ACQUIRER DEBITS MERCHANT'S ACCOUNT

 May include increased merchant fees, fines and potential loss of processing privileges.

 ISSUER PROCESSES DISPUTE

 The issuer can't solve the problem, lacking sufficient information, so they initiate a chargeback and a provisional refund to the cardholder.

 DISPUTE

 - Cardholder skips over the

 - merchant, going directly

 - to issuer, leaving no

 - opportunity

 - to resolve the dispute

 - upfront.

 REPRESENTMENT

 Inadequate representment preparation leads to additional losses.

 MERCHANT NOTIFIED

 The merchant learns of the chargeback too late, incurring a fee.

 ASSOCIATION PROCESSES DISPUTE

-The cardholder's best interests is their primary concern, and the merchant is guilty by default.
+The cardholder's best interest is their primary concern, and the merchant is guilty by default.

 TIME -

 COST

 The Face of Transaction Disputes

 For every customer seeking to game the system, another is just as likely to be confused, misguided, or even forgetful.
 There are many faces to transaction disputes that can be labeled as intentional or unintentional.

-billing descriptors Transactions on a cardholder's billing statement are restricted to 25-character descriptor max.
+billing descriptors Transactions on a cardholder's billing statement are restricted to a maximum of 25 characters.
 This challenges merchants to effectively describe business and transaction details.